BEXIS2/Documents/Docs/Datasets.md

 ![alt_text](images/image10.png "image_tooltip")

-After creating the data structure, you need to define your variables on the “Data Structure Edit” page if you have chosen option (1) based on an existing data structure or (2) based on a file.
-(LINK)
+After creating the data structure, you need to define your variables on the [data structure edit page](#data-structure-edit-page) page if you have chosen option (1) based on an existing data structure or (2) based on a file.

 #### Reusing Data Structures